underchemist/nanonispy/README.rst

 - python 3.6
 - python 3.5
 - python 3.4

-~~-python 3.3~~ dropping support for this due to matplotlib no longer supporting 3.3
+*dropping support for python3.3 due to matplotlib no longer supporting*

 Depends on